 The winner will be formally announced at the annual Autosport Awards on 4 December 2016.

 Oxford Brookes University is uniquely positioned in Oxfordshire, at the centre of the hub for clean automotive and related industries which enhances the work it does and provides further opportunities for students, such as placements.

-More information about postgraduate and undergraduate engineering courses can be found on the Department of Mechanical Engineering and Mathematical Sciences webpages.
+More information about postgraduate and undergraduate engineering courses can be found on the The School of Engineering, Computing and Mathematics webpages.